 Uni-Hishio : Fukui’s Specialty Sea Urchin Sauce

-In fact, it is said that, in the Nara Period (奈良時代 : 710 to 794), the lord presented the seafood caught in the district, such as salt, fish and seaweed, to the imperial court of Japan.
+In fact, it is said that, in the Nara period (奈良時代 : 710 to 794), the lord presented the seafood caught in the area, such as salt, fish and seaweed, to the imperial court of Japan.

 The Uni-Hishio sauce has a golden brown color that comes primarily from its main ingredient sea urchin eggs.

 Actually, this was the first time I tried the Unihishio sauce.
 This time, I tasted it with fresh vegetables, Sashimi fresh raw fish slices, and plain white rice.

 Instead of soy sauce, I ate Sashimi slices dipping in the Uni sauce.
-As the above leaflet says, this usage was very nice.
+As the leaflet says, this usage was very nice.

-Dipping Fresh Vegetables in the Uni-Hishio Sauce with Mayonnaise
+Dipping Fresh Vegetables in Uni-Hishio Mayo Sauce

 With Steamed Plain Rice

 Putting some Uni-Hishio on steamed plain rice and eating it, I found that this sea urchin sauce is suitable for plain foods in particular.